samuelngiam/Public/eJPTv2.md

 ```
 check
 ```
-- For MSF modules that don't have an auxiliary scanner to confirm vulnerability (like EternalBlue), try `check` if available.
+- For MSF modules that don't have an auxiliary scanner to confirm vulnerability (like EternalBlue), try `check`.

 ## FTP
 ### ProFTPD 1.3.3c